Top

 Thai food is fantastic!
 So, you should spend some time while you’re here learning to cook a dish or two.
 Plus, you get to eat what you cook!

-There are an abundance of Thai cookery classes ranging from a few hours to a full day.
+There is an abundance of Thai cooking classes ranging from a few hours to a full day.
 And most also include at least one trip to a local market.

-I took a class from the Chiang Mai Thai Cookery School, and I still make the dishes I learned to cook there!
+I took this cooking class, and I still make the dishes I learned to cook!
 Whether it’s with a cooking class, street food, or fine dining, make sure you try the Best Local Foods In Thailand.

 page-divider-green